UnitaNetwork/document/en/DDAO-Data-Management/README.md

 A large number of application scenarios is the best way to describe the value of DDAO.
 Based on DDAO, many decentralized applications will become easy to develop and implement.

 ## Decentralized Content Sharing
-DDAO can be used to build a blog, photo, music, video sharing platform.
-By using DDAO's write interfaces, users can publish texts, images, videos and other content to a decentralized file system such as IPFS, and then store their meta data (such as content address, release time, user ID, etc.) into a smart contract or a database.
+DDAO can be used to build a blog, photo, music, or video sharing platform.
+By using DDAO's write interfaces, users can publish texts, images, videos and other content to a decentralized file system such as IPFS, and then store their metadata (such as content address, release time, user ID, etc.) into a smart contract or a database.
 The DDAO read interfaces are used to filter, sort, and display the content.
-The advantage of such system is that the contents published by users is decentralized and cannot be tampered with.
+The advantage of such system is that the content published by users is decentralized and cannot be tampered with.

 ## Decentralized Trading Platform
 Based on DDAO, you can build a trading platform like Taobao and Amazon.
-When a merchant uses DDAO write interfaces to upload its product information, the text and image are stored in a decentralized file system, and the meta data (such as price, quantity, classification, keywords, etc.) are stored in a smart contract or a database.
+When a merchant uses DDAO write interfaces to upload its product information, the text and image are stored in a decentralized file system, and the metadata (such as price, quantity, classification, keywords, etc.) are stored in a smart contract or a database.
 When a customer browses the platform, DDAO read interfaces are used to search and filter products.
 Finally, the customer uses DDAO to connect to the blockchain to create orders, pay orders, and complete orders.
 The advantage of this platform is that the product information and transaction process are transparent and the payment process is convenient.

 ## Decentralized Cloud Storage Service
 Storage service providers register their information into a blockchain or a database via DDAO.
-When a user uploads a file, he needs to use blockchain tokens to purchase the service, and then uploads the file to a decentralized file system through DDAO, while the file information and address are stored in a smart contract or a database.
+When a user uploads a file, they need to use blockchain tokens to purchase the service, and then upload the file to a decentralized file system through DDAO, while the file information and address are stored in a smart contract or a database.
 When downloading, users browse the file information and address by using DDAO, and then download the file from the file system.
 The tokens consumed by the user are used to reward storage service providers, forming a complete economic ecology.

 # Implementation
 We plan to implement DDAO in the future.
 For more details, please refer to the roadmap.